 Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of Netherlands

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-When departing from Hamburg, you have various train station options to start your journey from including Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.
-When arriving in Amsterdam, you can end your trip in train stations like Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Centraal.
+When taking a train from Hamburg, you have a couple of train stations you can depart from including Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.
+When you arrive in Amsterdam, your train can arrive in train stations including Amsterdam Centraal and Amsterdam Sloterdijk.

-Omio customers book a train from Hamburg Hbf to Amsterdam Centraal most frequently for this route.
+Omio customers traveling this route book their trains from Hamburg Hbf to Amsterdam Centraal.

 Here are some other resources that might have the information you need